ydaiydai/Swing-It-/README.md

 Submitted for LA Hacks 2019.

 ### Inspiration
 There was a student talked about that he had a cool dream.
-In his dream, he swing around like Spider-Man.
+In his dream, he swings around like Spider-Man.

 ### What it does
 It is a First-Person game.
 Player can swing around like a Spider-Man.
 There are three levels.
 Player need to complete different mission in each one of them.